 When it comes to major tournaments, the WPT is still huge at Borgata and the property runs seasonal festivals that draw big numbers with or without the WPT’s name on the marquee.
 Plus, Harrah’s Atlantic City has emerged as a regular stop on the WSOP Circuit.

-The state also opened up a legal and regulated online poker market in 2013, with major operators like PokerStars, partypoker and 888poker opening shop to offer real-money games.
-It’s still a rather small market.
-However, New Jersey did sign on to share player pools with other states in 2017, so it should grow from here.
+The state also opened up a legal and regulated NJ online poker market in 2013, with major operators like PokerStars, partypoker and 888poker opening shop to offer real-money games.
+New Jersey also sign on to share player pools with other states in 2017, so it should only grow from here.

 Put it all together and New Jersey is clearly one of the best states to make a living playing poker.

-There are now 12 casinos in the state and 10 of them have poker rooms.
+There are now over a dozen casinos in Pennsylvania (including multiple PA online casinos) and 10 of them have poker rooms.
 In fact, poker has become quickly become a big part of what several casinos are doing to bring people in.

 Parx Casino has long been the poker room revenue leader in the state.
 It had an 80-table poker room that hosted a ton of cash-game action, daily tournaments, and the popular Big Stax tournament series five times annually.